Hierarchical Tree Flattening¶

 }

-CommentController — single GET endpoint with sort parameter:
+CommentController exposes a single GET endpoint with a sort parameter:

 @RestController